 Thanks again to FSP and their power supplies for being our sponsor this episode.
 So what features are you looking for in a 4K monitor?
 Join the discussion down below.
 And we’re interested to hear what hardware you want to see reviewed, let us know in the comments.

-If you liked the video then slam that THUMBS UP button, and if you want to see more videos like this, then please do SUBSCRIBE for new content, and click that BELL to get notified when we put up a new video!
-We reply to comments so if you have a question or if we missed something, please tell us down below.
-We appreciate you reading this far, thanks for your time!
+If you liked the video then slam that THUMBS UP button, and if you want to see more videos like this, then please subscribe, the bell, and we often reply to your feedback so if you have a question, fire away.
+We really appreciate you watching this far, thanks for your time, and we’ll see you on the next.
+Bye for now.